Nice-prompt/np-prompt-nicer-api/README.md

 This command will generate a publicly accessible URL (e.g., <https://yoursubdomain.loca.lt>) that proxies all requests to your local Ollama server.

-When using the Nuance Prompt API /api/v1/ollama endpoint, include the generated localtunnel URL in the request header as X-LocalTunnel-Url.
+When using the Nice Prompt API /api/v1/ollama endpoint, include the generated localtunnel URL in the request header as X-LocalTunnel-Url.

 This setup allows your API to direct requests to your local Ollama server through the localtunnel URL.